bash-bastion/basalt/docs/internals/motivation.md

 - Cannot install local, per-project dependencies
 - Have subpar completion scripts

-These disadvantages gave me reason to create a new package manager that was significantly improved.
-I originally forked Basher because it had an excellent test suite and its behavior for installing packages made more sense to me.
-However, since a massive refactoring effort in addition to a near-complete rewrite took effect, there is almost no original Basher code that exists currently
+For each tool, the issues were systemic so I forked Basher and made heavy modifications, eventually doing a complete rewrite